teaching philosophy

 by Tim Topham

-Teaching young beginners effectively is one of the most important jobs in music education.
-But how often do we assess our own strategies for teaching beginner piano versus continuing to teach the way we’ve always taught (or, worse still, the way we ourselves were taught)?
-In this article, I’m going to explain why you should ditch the method ...
+Teaching young beginners effectively is one of the most critical jobs in music education.
+But how often do you assess your strategies for when you teach beginner piano versus continuing to teach the way you’ve always taught (or, worse still, the way you yourself were taught)?
+Table Of Contents: Questions To Ask Yourself About Teaching ...
 Why I Teach Beginner Piano Students Without a Method Book

 03/22/2017 Read more